Hubert Aiwanger: Political career

 In a surprising series of events he was narrowly elected State Chairman of the Free Voters of Bavaria in a party meeting on 25 March 2006, held in Garching bei München, winning 340 votes against 322, after the previous chairman declined to run.
 In October 2014 he was reelected with 92% of the vote.

-At the executive elections of the Federal Association in Berlin on March 27, 2010 Aiwanger was elected federal chairman of the Free Voters.
-On February 20, 2010, Hubert Aiwanger was elected to the office of the new Federal Chairman of the Federal Association of Free Voters in Münster when on October 19, 2013, he was confirmed with 88 percent of the vote.
+At the executive elections of the Federal Association in Berlin on 27 March 2010 Aiwanger was elected federal chairman of the Free Voters.
+On 20 February 2010, Hubert Aiwanger was elected to the office of the new Federal Chairman of the Federal Association of Free Voters in Münster when on 19 October 2013, he was confirmed with 88 percent of the vote.
 The newly founded federal association replaced the previously existing federal voter group, which was required to participate in the European elections.

 His greatest success came as a result of the 2008 elections, wherein he and the Free Voters won 10.8% of the vote, putting them past the threshold required by the Bavarian Parliament.

-On October 13, 2012, he was symbolically nominated as the leading candidate of the Free Voters in Bavaria for the local state election.
+On 13 October 2012, he was symbolically nominated as the leading candidate of the Free Voters in Bavaria for the local state election.
 He ran for the constituency Landshut, earning almost 58,000 votes and in September 2013 was reelected for the second time in the state parliament.
 In the state election on 14 October 2018 he received in the constituency Landshut 25.0% of the first votes; with 102,691 total votes he was re-elected on the list of the constituency of Lower Bavaria.

 Hubert Aiwanger has been a member of the City Council in Rottenburg an der Laaber since March 2008 and is a district council member in Landshut.

 Aiwanger failed to reach his goal of leading the Free Voters to the European Parliament in 2009.
 However, following the successful lawsuits against the percentage hurdle, in May 2014 the Free Voters for the first time sent an MEP to the EU Parliament, Ulrike Müller.

 After the 2018 state elections, he and the Free Voters joined a coalition Government with the leading CSU (Christian Social Union, German: Christlich-Soziale Union), which placed them in the governing Party for the first time.
 Aiwanger subsequently became the Deputy Prime Minister of Bavaria and became the Bavarian Minister of Economic Affairs, Regional Development and Energy.

-Criticisms and controversies
+Criticisms

-Criticism of leadership style
+Leadership style

-Aiwanger has been accused of lack of leadership by members of the Federal Executive, especially regarding alleged poor housekeeping of some national associations.
+Aiwanger has been accused of lack of leadership by members of the Federal Executive of Free Voters, especially regarding alleged poor housekeeping of some national associations.
 This led to the resignation of the Federal Managing Director Cordula Breitenfellner and Judge Bernd Richter.
 After the designated candidate for the federal election, Stephan Werhahn, allegedly critisied Aiwanger, saying, among other things, "dictatorial leadership conditions as in Cuba", the board of Saarland demanded his resignation as federal chairman.

 The run-up to the Federal election in 2013 was met with criticism from within the Free Voters Party.